Dealer

 Well done46-55 °Capprox.
 30 min

-“Sous-vide cooking brings professional-quality cooking into your own kitchen.
-Thanks to precise temperature control, you can reliably plan and consistently reproduce delicious results: it creates a depth of flavour and texture that is virtually impossible to achieve using conventional methods.
-This way, you can create exceptional dishes without any stress.”
+With sous-vide cooking, professionalcuisinecomes into your own kitchen.
+Thanks to precise temperature control,deliciousresults can be reliably planned and reproduced at any time: They create a flavour intensity and consistency that is virtually impossible to achieve using conventional methods.
+This way, you can preparespecialdishes without any stress.

 Tips & tricks for sous-vide cooking

-With a few simple tricks, you can unlock the full potential of the sous-vide cooking method and enhance the flavor, shelf life, and presentation of your dishes.
+With a few handy tips, you can make the most of the sous-vide cooking method and optimise the flavour, shelf life and presentation of your creations.

-The five best pro tips for sous-vide cooking:
+The five best expert tips for sous-vide cooking:

-• The perfect finish: Since sous-vide cooking is done at temperatures below the browning threshold, the typical roasted flavors are absent.
-Searing food at a high temperature triggers the Maillard reaction, creating a crispy crust.
-Simply pat the meat dry after cooking and sear it in a pan or on the grill over high heat for 30 to 60 seconds per side.
-An uncoated cast-iron skillet works best.
+• The perfect finish: As sous-vide cooking takes place at temperatures below the browning threshold, the typical roasted flavours are absent.
+By searing the food at a high temperature, you create a crispy crust through the Maillard reaction.
+Simply pat the meat dry after cooking and place it in the frying pan or on the grill for 30 to 60 seconds on each side over a high heat.
+An uncoated iron frying pan is best.

-• Flavoring in a packet: Spices and herbs have a much more intense flavor when vacuum-sealed.
-A sprig of rosemary or a crushed clove of garlic will release its flavor particularly intensely into the food inside the vacuum bag.
-Use acidic marinades sparingly: If left to cook for too long, they can adversely affect the texture.
+• Flavourings in sachets: Spices and herbs have a much more intense flavour when vacuum-packed.
+A sprig of rosemary or a crushed clove of garlic will release its flavour particularly intensely into the food whilst it is cooking in the vacuum bag.
+Use acidic marinades sparingly: If left to cook for too long, they can alter the texture in an undesirable way.

-• Cooling off in an ice bath: If you don't serve the food right away, cooling it in an ice water bath will help it stay fresh longer.
-The inside of the food cools down quickly, leaving no chance for bacteria to grow.
-If it's wrapped properly, the meat will stay fresh in the refrigerator for several days without any problems.
+• Cooling off in an ice bath: If you are not serving the food straight away, cooling it in an ice-water bath will help it keep for longer.
+The inside of the food cools down quickly, leaving bacteria no chance.
+If it is well wrapped, the meat will stay fresh in the fridge for several days without any problems.

-• Save energy: Cover the water tank with a snug-fitting lid or Styrofoam insulation—this significantly reduces heat loss and electricity consumption.
-On top of that, your sous-vide stick is spared wear and tear because it has to work less.
+• Saving energy: Cover the water tank with a tight-fitting lid or polystyrene insulation – this significantly reduces heat loss and electricity consumption.
+What’s more, it’s gentler on your sous-vide stick, as it doesn’t have to work as hard.

-• Preventing buoyancy in a water bath: Light foods or bags containing residual air tend to float, which can lead to uneven cooking results.
-Then simply weigh down the food with a weight, such as a meat tenderizer, or use a special sous-vide rack.
+• Preventing buoyancy in a water bath: Lightweight food items or bags containing residual air tend to float, which can lead to uneven cooking results.
+Simply weigh down the food with a weight, such as a meat tenderiser, or use a special sous-vide rack.

 Frequently asked questions and answers about sous vide cooking